X

 5/5 ARMs: The best ARM money can buy?

-There's added security, too.
-A 5/5 ARM works in much the same way as a traditional ARM but with more security built in.
-In such a loan, your initial interest rate is fixed for the first five years.
-The 5/5 ARM then resets to a new rate every five years until the loan reaches the end of its 30-year life.
+A 5/5 ARM works in much the same way as other ARMs but with perhaps more security built in.
+In such a loan, your initial interest rate is fixed for the first five years; then the rate resets to a new rate every five years until the loan reaches the end of its 30-year life, so there are potentially only five rate adjustments over the life of the loan if it is held to maturity.
+A modern 5/6m hybrid ARM would have 50 rate adjustments after the five-year fixed-rate period ends.

 Is a 5/5 ARM right for you?

 The answer depends on how prepared you are to pay a higher monthly payment five years from now.
-Consumers who take out a 5/5 ARM today will be paying a higher interest rate in five years, says Gumbinger.
+Consumers who take out a 5/5 ARM today could face paying a higher interest rate in five years, and a sharp rise in rates could see payments lift appreciably.

 How to prepare for a rate increase